ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_024|Availablity update failed|when appointment availability is failed to update PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
-PRG_BOOK_RCI_013|Booking data not found|while rebooking, when the preregistration status is booked but appointment data not found in the db
+PRG_BOOK_RCI_013|Booking data not found|while rebooking, when the preregistration status is booked but appointment data not found in the database
 PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to modify the appointment details after the configured time span for rebook
 PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, failed to delete old appointment details PRG_PAM_APP_017|Requested preregistration id does not belong to the user|If the preregistration id does not belongs to the user